SuperCompUCSD/SuperCompUCSD.github.io/content/posts/advent-of-scc-1.md

  9  * 162.158.88.5 (162.158.88.5)  5.334 ms 172.70.208.4 (172.70.208.4)  6.057 ms
 10  one.one.one.one (1.1.1.1)  5.149 ms  5.134 ms  5.121 ms
 ```
-with the same command if we use `mtr` it will give us a persistant traceroute along with running ping statistics to a given hop.
+With the same command if we use `mtr` it will give us a persistant traceroute along with running ping statistics to a given hop.
 ```bash
 $ mtr 1.1.1.1
                                               My traceroute  [v0.95]